xilyflob/Divergence-Meter-0/README.md

 * I will eventually take the time to complete the conversion and upload them here instead of the Eagle files.
 * I was able to do the math on the fuse rating for 12V operation, it...was the same 800mA.
 I am fairly sure I did this right, so I am guessing that component changes reduced power requirements enough...I think.

-Thanks to the helpful folks on /r/PrintedCircuitBoard/, Jonathan from swissnixie.com, and John from Taylor Electronics for the design info or help they provided.

 # Background
 Full disclosure time, I have zero formal training in coding or electrical engineering, I am actually a machinist (I guess that makes me qualified to fab the actual box though).
 On top of this, this is my first time doing any assembly reading, C coding, coding for microchips, or circuit board design.
 If I make a mistake that you see, PLEASE tell me.